indykiss/DataStructures-Algos/README.md

 # Data structures, algos and distributed system design
-As a bootcamp graduate with practical software engineering experience, I've realized that my knowledge of data structures and algorithms have been a bit lacking.
-So I'm studying traditional CS concepts to bridge those gaps.

 I'm using this repo to help keep track of the things I've learned and what I want to learn next.

 ## What am I studying now?
-- Working on a new project, KPI Builder, and learning Python
 - Refreshing algorithmic thinking and data structures problem solving

 ## Resources I've covered, in no particular order:
 - InterviewCake